unroll/annindex/README.md

 Annindex is not meant for building large production systems, nor is it meant to be "scikit-anns" (perhaps in the future...):
 * Not production quality.
-* Focus is on simple code, not the fastest or most generic code.
+* Focus is on simple code, rather than making it very fast or generic.
-* Moderate input checks.
-User knows what they are doing.
+* Moderate input checks to avoid errors, but assume users generally know what they are doing.
 * Not meant to build large systems.
 * Not meant to support a huge eco-system.
-* Not feature complement, and never will be.
+* Not feature-compleat, and is not trying to be.

 ## Roadmap